 Other than wearing your heels too often the other risk factors which can lead to varicose veins in people include;

-Genetics.
-Unfortunately, if both of your parents have varicose veins, there is a 70% chance of you inheriting venous disease
+- Genetics: Unfortunately, if both of your parents have varicose veins, there is a 70% chance of you inheriting venous disease

-Gender.
-Women tend to be more at risk of developing varicose veins
+- Gender: Women tend to be more at risk of developing varicose veins

-Pregnancy.
-Hormonal changes, pressure from the uterus, and increased blood volume make varicose veins common during pregnancy.
+- Pregnancy: Hormonal changes, pressure from the uterus, and increased blood volume make varicose veins common during pregnancy

-Job: Working in a job that requires you to stand for long periods of time
+- Job: Working in a job that requires you to stand for long periods of time

-Obesity.
-If you are overweight additional pressure is placed on the venous system
+- Obesity: If you are overweight additional pressure is placed on the venous system

+- If you are worried about your varicose veins, we recommend that you see a vein specialist and have a vein assessment completed.
 Here at The Vein Institute, we assess our patients using the latest in technology and provide them with a program of non-surgical treatment to remove varicose veins.